-The Smith lab is looking for highly motivated Masters and Ph.D. students to start in the Fall of 2018.
+The Smith lab is always looking for highly motivated Masters and Ph.D. students.

 The lab is fully equipped to explore the response and feedback of plants to environmental change.
 I am interested in students with diverse backgrounds in any one or combination of plant physiology, ecology, mathematics, statistics, or modeling.
 Though, a desire to broaden your skills is strongly preferred!

 As a graduate student in my lab, you will be given the freedom to explore topics and develop projects that you are passionate about.
 To encourage the development of new skills, I may ask you to step outside your comfort zone.
 I encourage collaboration among lab members as well as with other researchers at Texas Tech and institutions with which we collaborate, including universities and national laboratories.